Contents

 Famous B Corps

-Having B Corp status has helped multiple businesses demonstrate an outward commitment to sustainability.
-Here are just a handful of B Corps you may have heard of:
+Having B Corp status has enabled many businesses to clearly demonstrate their commitment to sustainable practices.
+Here are just a few notable examples:

 Key Takeaways

-If you’re considering applying to have your business certified as a B Corp and you’re unsure about the relevant governance requirements, we’re here to help!
-Our legal consultants are available for a free chat about transitioning to a B-Corp and how to implement the requirements into your business’ operations.
+If you’re considering applying to have your business certified as a B Corp and need guidance on incorporating the necessary governance requirements, we’re here to help.
+Our legal consultants offer a free chat about transitioning to a B-Corp and how to embed these standards into your business’ operations.

 Our expert lawyers can help.